-Centre tells states to give bodies of those suspected to be COVID-19 positive to kin without test result

-Centre tells states to give bodies of those suspected to be COVID-19 positive to kin without test re
+Centre asks states to hand over bodies of suspected Covid cases to kin without waiting for results

 New Delhi, July 02: The Union Health Ministry has asked all states and UTs to hand over bodies of suspected COVID-19 cases to their relatives without waiting for laboratory confirmation of the infection but said the mortal remains should be disposed of as per government guidelines.